kefaslungu/enhancedTouchGestures/readme.md

 * Authors: Joseph Lee, Kefas Lungu

-This add-on provides additional touchscreen gestures for NVDA.
-It also provides a set of gestures for easier browse mode navigation.
+This add-on provides additional touchscreen gestures for NVDA, including focus reporting and synth settings ring gestures.

 Note: this add-on requires NVDA 2025.3.3 or later running on a touchscreen computer with Windows 10 or 11.